Get

 Image Credit: N K, Shutterstock

-2. Make Sure They Are Medically Up to Date.
+2. Make Sure They Are Medically Up to Date

-3. Review All Documents.
+3. Review All Documents

 Take a look at your adoption contract if you have one.
-Sometimes, shelters will make new owners sign a contract that says they must bring the dog back to the shelter if they are unable to keep it.
+Sometimes, shelters will make new owners sign a contract that says they must bring the dog back to the shelter if they are unable to keep them.
 This is done to help prevent people from adopting dogs from shelters and then selling them for a profit.
 If you signed one of these but don’t want to return your pup to the shelter, reach out to a lawyer before looking for a new home for your dog.1

-4. Check With Your Personal Connections.
+4. Check With Your Personal Connections

 Ask friends and family if they know anyone looking to adopt a dog.
 Going through personal connections means that if you find a home for your dog, someone you know also knows this person, so you get a reference you trust.